FDSN/OBS-standards/other/msmod_drift_addition.md

 The times in each column must be monotonically increasing and the range of {instrument_time}s must cover the time range in the input miniSEED file.
 Time format is yyyy-mm-ddTHH:MM:SS(.FFFFF)Z
-The comment line (starting with '#' in column 1) is optional and has no effect on processing Other comment lines, starting with '#' are allowed Possible {keyword} {parameters} are: piecewise_linear (no parameters): linear interpolation between each time line
+The comment line (starting with '#') is optional and has no effect on processing Other comment lines, starting with '#' are allowed Possible {keyword} {parameters} are: piecewise_linear (no parameters): linear interpolation between each time line